 Volunteers

-The staff at VA Medical Opinions is committed to supporting veterans who are navigating the disability claim process.
+The staff at VAMO is committed to supporting veterans.
 Recognizing the desire of many retired veteran representatives to remain engaged with the veteran community, we established the Veteran Volunteer Initiative.
-This initiative provides an opportunity for these individuals to volunteer their time and share their valuable knowledge with fellow veterans.
+This initiative provides an opportunity for these retired veterans to volunteer their time and share their valuable knowledge with fellow veterans.
 We anticipate continued growth of the initiative and the addition of new volunteers in the near future.

 Colleen Sullivan